Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 20.40.31 UTC
+- WIB: Senin, 6 April 2026 22.01.08 UTC
-- WITA: Senin, 6 April 2026 21.40.31 UTC
+- WITA: Senin, 6 April 2026 23.01.08 UTC
-- WIT: Senin, 6 April 2026 22.40.31 UTC
+- WIT: Selasa, 7 April 2026 00.01.08 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: motivational
+Kategori: inspirational